SatelliteShorelines/CoastSeg/docs/basic-install-guide.md

 ## **Having Installation Errors?**

 Use the command `conda clean --all` to clean old packages from your anaconda base environment.
 Ensure you are not in your coastseg environment or any other environment by running `conda deactivate`, to deactivate any environment you're in before running `conda clean --all`.
 It is recommended that you have Anaconda prompt (terminal for Mac and Linux) open as an administrator before you attempt to install `coastseg` again.

+## Method #3: Install with Pixi (Developer/Contributor Install)

+Pixi is a modern dependency manager that seamlessly handles both pip and conda packages that CoastSeg requires.
+This is the recommended method for developers and contributors as it creates an editable install from your local git clone.
+We also recommend this for users of the zoo workflow as Tensorflow 2.12 is difficult to maintain dependencies for.

+For complete instructions, see: [How to Install Pixi](how-to-install-pixi.md)